 - (1) Rostered hours shall take account of all clinical and non clinical duties regularly required to be worked.
-"Non-clinical duties" means duties not directly associated with the diagnosis or management of patients. - (2) Practitioner's hours of duty shall be worked according to a roster or rosters which shall operate over either a 14 day or 28 day period. - (3) The roster or rosters shall set out the practitioners' times of commencing and ending each period of duty including, where practicable, the starting and ending times of the applicable rest breaks for a period of not less than 14 consecutive days.
-Such rosters shall be exhibited at some reasonably convenient place accessible to the practitioners to whom it applies at least 7 days prior to their commencement.
-Where possible, rosters shall be exhibited 14 days prior to their commencement. - (4) Except in cases of emergency or if the practitioner concerned so agrees, rosters shall not be amended during their currency.
-By agreement amongst themselves and if appropriate clinically, practitioners may replace one another for periods of rostered duty if the practitioners receive approval from the appropriate Head of Department or nominee which shall not be unreasonably refused. - (5) No intern shall be required to work in a position not accredited by the Postgraduate Medical Council WA. - (6) (a) The Employer and the practitioner may agree in writing to a roster that does not conform with this clause and Clause 16 Hours of Duty. - (b) The Employer and the practitioner may agree special arrangements, should the practitioner need to remain on call or to work during off duty periods specified in the preceding sub-clauses in order to gain sufficient postgraduate medical training and experience to meet the requirements for a higher qualification.
+"Non-clinical duties" means duties not directly associated with the diagnosis or management of patients. - (2) (a) Practitioners' hours of duty shall be worked according to a roster which shall operate over either a 14 day or 28 day cycle. - (b) No later than the first pay period on or after 1 January 2012 rosters shall be aligned to either a 14 day pay period or to two consecutive 14 day pay periods.

+- (3) The roster or rosters shall set out the practitioners' times of commencing and ending each period of duty including, where practicable, the starting and ending times of the applicable rest breaks for a period of not less than 14 consecutive days.
+Rosters shall be provided to or made readily accessible to the practitioners to whom the roster applies at least 7 days prior to their commencement.
+Where possible, rosters shall be published 14 days prior to their commencement. - (4) Except in cases of emergency or if the practitioner concerned so agrees, rosters shall not be amended during their currency.
+By agreement amongst themselves and if appropriate clinically, practitioners may replace one another for periods of rostered duty if the practitioners receive approval from the appropriate Head of Department or nominee which shall not be unreasonably refused. - (5) No intern shall be required to work in a position not accredited by the Postgraduate Medical Council WA. - (6) (a) The employer, the Association and the practitioners concerned may agree in writing to a roster that does not conform with this clause and Clause 16 Hours of Duty. - (b) The employer, the Association and the practitioners concerned may agree in writing to special arrangements, should the practitioner need to remain on call or to work during off duty periods specified in the preceding subclauses in order to gain sufficient postgraduate medical training and experience to meet the requirements for a higher qualification. - (7) Practitioners who are rostered to work, or subject to call backs, overnight which require them to decide whether it is safe to return home, shall where practicable be provided with access to sleeping and shower facilities.